 Leaving a gift in your will

 You can help us to help caged hens by leaving a gift in your Will.
 We make every penny we receive work for the benefit of these humble creatures through our positive campaigns and our educational work.
+You can read about those who have already decided to leave a gift in their Will here.

 Making a Will is the only way you can be sure that the money you leave benefits the people and causes that really matter to you.
 It is best done through a solicitor; that way there is no room for error (the legal jargon can sometimes be confusing).
 Any money you leave to a charity is not taxable, one of the few times you are able to beat the taxman!